HimanshuSingh939899/Snake_game/README.md

-# Snake_game
+# Snake Game 🐍

-This is my first repository
+This is a simple Snake Game built using Python.

+## Features

+* Snake movement
+* Food generation
+* Score tracking